Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Introduction

 \section{Introduction}

 It is difficult to construct slope stable bundles with given topological invariants on higher dimensional varieties.
-For example, it is completely open whether there exists a stable, rank $2$ bundle on $\mathbb{P}^{7}$.
+For example, it is completely open whether there exists a slope stable, rank $2$ bundle on $\mathbb{P}^{7}$.
 This difficulty, in part, is because categorical constructions involving slope stable sheaves do not produce slope stable sheaves.
 In this article, we consider the explicit case of the kernel of the natural surjection

-when $\mathscr{L}$ is a globally-generated, torsion-free sheaf of rank $1$.
-Kernels arising via this construction are called syzygy or Lazarsfeld-Mukai sheaves.
-Over curves, Ein and Lazarsfeld showed $\mathscr{M}_{\mathscr{L}}$ is slope stable as soon as $\operatorname{deg}(\mathscr{L})> 2g-2$~\cite{ein1989}*{Proposition 2.2}.
-One expects a similar result in higher dimensions.
+when $\mathscr{L}$ is a globally generated, torsion-free sheaf of rank $1$.
+Kernels arising via this construction are called kernel sheaves.
+Over curves, Ein and Lazarsfeld showed $\mathscr{M}_{\mathscr{L}}$ is slope stable as soon as $\operatorname{deg}(\mathscr{L})> 2g$~\cite{ein1989}*{Proposition 3.2}.
+The expectation is that a similar result holds in higher dimensions.

-The most general higher dimensional result is that on a smooth projective surface or smooth projective higher dimensional variety of Picard rank $1$ the Lazarsfeld-Mukai bundle associated to a sufficiently positive line bundle is also slope stable~\cite{ein2013}*{Theorem A and Proposition C}.
+The most general higher dimensional result is that on a smooth projective surface or smooth projective higher dimensional variety of Picard rank $1$ the kernel bundle associated to a sufficiently positive line bundle is slope stable~\cite{ein2013}*{Theorem A and Proposition C}.
 However, this method does not give an explicit bound on sufficiently positive nor does it extend to higher dimensional varieties of higher Picard rank~\cite{ein2013}*{Problem 2.4, Conjecture 2.6}.
-We give a positive answer in each case.
+We are able to settle both of these problems:

-\begin{theorem*}[\ref{theorem:lazarsfeldMukaiSheavesAreStable}] Suppose $\mathscr{L}$ is a globally-generated, torsion-free sheaf of rank $1$ on a smooth, projective variety $X$ with fixed very ample divisor $H$.
-For ease of notation, set $g$ to be the genus of the intersection of $n-1$ general hyperplanes in $|H|$--- which is a smooth integral curve.
+\begin{letteredtheorem}[\ref{theorem:lazarsfeldMukaiSheavesAreStable}] Suppose $\mathscr{L}$ is a globally generated, torsion-free sheaf of rank $1$ on a smooth, projective variety $X$ with fixed very ample divisor $H$.
+For ease of notation, let $g$ be the sectional genus of $X$ (with respect to $H$).
 If

 and